Summer Financial Aid

 Temple Law School - Main Campus

-You must be admitted to the Washington, DC program and register for 6 credits.
-If you drop below 6 credit hours after receiving loan money, you will be required to return your student loan refund and the loan funds will be returned to the lender.
+You must be admitted to the DC program and register for 6 credits.
+If you drop below 4 credit hours after receiving loan money, you will be required to return your student loan refund and the loan funds will be returned to the lender.

 Temple Law School - T-SPEC - Temple Summer Professional Experience Curriculum

 You must be admitted to the T-SPEC and obtain an exterrnship placement.
+This is a 5 credit hour program.
 If you drop below 5 credit hours after receiving loan money, you will be required to return your student loan refund and the loan funds will be returned to the lender.

 MBA classes at Temple University (JD/MBA)

 You must be an official JD/MBA student and register for at least 4 credits.
 Registration must be processed before you make your financial aid appointment.

 You must be approved by Student Affairs to enroll in Business Certificate courses and register for at least 4 credits.
 Please note, most students only take a 3 credit Statistics course in the summer toward their business certificate.
 Therefore, you will need to take at least one additional course during the summer in order to qualify for federal student loans.
 If you choose to only take the Statistics course, you will have to either pay out-of pocket for the course or borrow a private education loan (see Private Education Loan for Summer below).

 Only students who attended the spring semester Japan program can be approved to continue studying in Japan in the summer.
 You will be eligible to borrow federal student loans if you receive approval to continue in Japan for the summer and register for at least 4 credits.

 Domestic Summer Programs through another (Host) School